 Put Over 33 Years of DUI Defense Experience on Your Side

-Regardless of your situation, it is crucial that you hire a St. George DUI defense attorney as soon as possible after your arrest.
+Regardless of your situation, it is crucial that you hire a St. George DUI attorney as soon as possible after your arrest.
 It may be possible to have your driver’s license reinstated, but your attorney must act quickly.
 Additionally, the sooner your attorney can begin building a case on your behalf, the better.

 I cover DUI and misdemeanor cases in justice courts throughout Southern Utah.
 If your case is in Santa Clara, Washington City, Hurricane, Cedar City, Beaver, Kanab or in Kane, Beaver, Iron or Washington County, Utah, I can provide you with the highest quality legal assistance.